 Experiment With The Wet/Dry Mix

 Mess around with the wet/dry mix control (often labelled as “effects” level).

 Some cool effects can come from removing the dry signal from the output or making it significantly lower in level than the delayed signal.

 This can be a bit tricky while playing.
-However, if at all possible (perhaps by sending a loop into the delay pedal), try turning knobs while sound is going thorough the delay pedal.
+However, if at all possible (perhaps by sending a loop into the delay pedal), try turning knobs while audio is going through the delay pedal.

 Play With Self-Oscillation

 Cranking the feedback control all the way up will likely cause the delay pedal to begin self-oscillating.
-This happens when the feedback signal is enough to perpetually drive the input of the delay circuit.
+This happens when the feedback signal is enough to drive the input of the delay circuit perpetually.

-Now, modulating the controls (as mentioned in the previous point) can be done without necessarily having to continuously play the instrument.
+Now, modulating the controls (as mentioned in the previous point) can be done without necessarily having to play the instrument continuously.

 Be careful not to send too much signal back into the input.
 This may cause an unpleasant stacking of sound and can even damage your amplifier (and ears).

 Doing this can produce an almost synth-like tone from the guitar pedal.
-It can sound terrible but its can also be dialed in to great effect.
+It can sound terrible, but it can also be dialled in for a great effect.